logto-io/rfcs/draft/0004-experience-api.md

 Here are the interaction statuses defined in Logto:

 - **Initiated**: The interaction is initiated by the user.
 - **Identified**: The user is identified by a verified identifier.
 Once the user is identified, a unique `userId` will be set in the interaction.
-The identified status can not be unset once the user is successfully identified in the interaction.
+The identified status cannot be unset once the user is successfully identified in the interaction.
 - **Verified**: The user is verified by all the necessary verification records, including the MFA.
 It is computed based on the verified `verificationRecords` in the interaction and the sign-in experience settings.
 The interaction will be considered as `Verified` only if the user is identified and all the necessary verification records are verified.
 Any newly added verification requirements in the sign-in experience settings will revert the status back to `Identified` until the new requirements are met.
 - **Profile fulfilled**: The user has provided all the necessary profile data and MFA settings.
 It is computed based on the `profile` in the interaction and the sign-in experience settings.
 The interaction is considered as `Profile fulfilled` only if the user is verified and all the necessary profile data and MFA settings are provided.
 Any newly added profile requirements in the sign-in experience settings will revert the status back to `Verified` until the new requirements are met.